romainlafarguette/romainlafarguette.github.io/_pages/missions.md

 author_profile: true
 ---

+### Bosnia and Herzegovina (2022, mission chief, team of six people)
+* IMF technical assistance mission with the Central Bank of Bosnia and Herzegovina
+  * Foreign reserves and risk management, risk modeling, institutional framework

 ### Algeria (2022, mission chief, team of five people)
 * IMF technical assistance mission with the Central Bank of Algeria
   * Liquidity Forecasting